bartbes/Meta/README.md

     require("meta")

-Then you can use require to load mlua files, so in the example:
+Then you can use require to load m.lua files, so in the example:

     --for game.lua
     require("game")
-    --and for game.mlua, still
+    --and for game.m.lua, still
     require("game")

-Note that normal lua files take precedence over mlua files.
+Note that normal lua files take precedence over m.lua files.